qweasd1/Refactor/ideas/Supplement/objmap.md

      name: '((firstname + " " + lastname))' // we reference firstname and lastname here
 }
 ```
+The objmap looks much more flexible now.

-To be more advanced, we might don't need to output firstname and lastname in our target object, so let's add a new concept: private field(or intermediate variable).
-Think it as a ```let``` binding in some functional programming:
+To be more advanced, we might don't want to output firstname and lastname in our target object, so let's add a new concept: private field(or intermediate variable).
+Think it as a intermediate varialbe in some imperative languange or a ```let``` binding in some functional programming:
 ```javascript
 var = template {
      _fn:'$.firstname', //private